The real secrets of style.

 One of my favorite essayists, Susan Sontag, believed that style in the arts, but also in its other forms, was something that touched all of human experience.
 That it wasn’t just something that we apply to things but also something deeply involved with the ways we understand them.

-Whether or not Sontag was right, the ferocity with which she tackled the topic (as have other writers before and since) reveals I think how complex style really is.
+Whether or not Sontag was right, the ferocity with which she tackled the topic (as have other writers before and since) reveals how complex style really is.

-This complexity explains why so many quotes about style by come off as pretentious, especially in fashion.
+This complexity explains why talking about style can come off as pretentious, especially in fashion.
 Mainstream designers are notoriously inarticulate and some even sound like Billy Madison (I’m looking at you Virgil Abloh).

 “Personal style is about having a sense of yourself and what you believe in every day.”

 “Personal style doesn’t require you necessarily to wear the latest thing.
 You just have an identity, strength, and will that comes through.
 It’s like how one guy can wear a white T-shirt and jeans and look like a fucking movie star and the next guy looks like a knucklehead…Your personal style comes out of the things you do that give you life.”

 -Brendon Babenzien, designer at Noah

 “Never look dressed up, always look as though you just threw it on…the best dressers look like they live in their clothes.”

 – G Bruce Boyer, author of True Style